Tulux/cgroup-metrics/README.md

-# telegraf-cgroup
+# Cgroup metrics
-Cgroup script for Telegraf.
-Alternative to procstat plugin.
+Cgroup metrics using influx format.
+May be used with Telegraf as an alternative of the procstat plugin.
 It doesn't need to be run as root but may requires appropriate sudoers instead.

 # Usage
 ```